tomasprinda/ventricle_segmentation/README.md

 How did you verify that you are parsing the contours correctly?
  - First I converted contours to mask by untested method for some random images
  - Then I plotted corresponding dicom and mask images to verify that mask is correct for those random images [notebooks/tests.ipynb](notebooks/tests.ipynb)
- - I stored those verified masks to test it next time without manual verification
+ - I stored those verified masks for unit testing without manual verification

 What changes did you make to the code, if any, in order to integrate it into our production code base?
  - types in docstring